ChristianMct/helium-artifacts/README.md

  - [Docker](https://docs.docker.com/get-docker/)
  - [Python 3.x](https://www.python.org/downloads/)
  - `make`
+ - (Optional) [Ansible](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html) can be used to setup all dependencies ssh-accessible machines automatically.

 The following Python packages are also required:
  - `docker`
  - `paramiko`

- An Ansible playbook is provided to setup servers from SSH.
-[Ansible](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html) must be installed on your local system in order to use it.

 ### Running locally
+In this first part, we cover the steps to run a small scale test experiment, to demonstrate the process.
+We assume it is performed on a local machine for which the requirement are already setup.
+If you are planning to work on a server directly, please see the next part as it includes an automated setup from SSH.

 1. Clone the artifact repository: `git clone https://github.com/ChristianMct/helium-artifacts && cd helium-artifacts`
 2. Build the experiment Docker image: `make helium`
-3. Navigate to the HElium runnner location: `cd helium`
+3. Navigate to the HElium runner location: `cd helium`
 4. Run the experiment: `python3 exp_runner/main.py >> results`

 This last command runs the experiments for a grid of parameters and stores the results in `./result`.